Keeping your super safe is one of our top priorities, that's why we use app-based multi-factor authentication. Need help to reset your MFA?

 Superannuation is a long-term investment designed to support you in retirement.
 That long horizon is important.

-Short-term political shocks can:
+Short-term shocks can:

 • Increase share market volatility

-• Move currency values (including the AUD/USD exchange rate)
+• Move currency values

 • Shift bond prices